avengers-p11/Documentation/Application CI Design/Java CI Checks/Dependency Scanning/README.md

 A situation in which you need something or someone and are unable to continue normally without them.Dependency is when one thing needs to happen before another thing can happen.
 It describes the relationship among activities and specifies the particular order in which they need to be performed.

-# What is Dependency Scanning
+# What is Dependency Scanning?

 Dependency scanning is a tool that analyzes an application's dependencies for known vulnerabilities.
 Dependency scanning can help you identify and address security risks in your application during development and testing.

-# Why
+# Why?

 | **Reason**                   | **Explanation**                                                                 |
 |------------------------------|---------------------------------------------------------------------------------|